mrnugget/monkeylang/content/_index.md

 A really interesting twist on Monkey, barely recognizable as such: strongly, statically typed; lazy evaluation; pattern-matching, records; and more.
 {{< /monkey-implementation >}}

+{{< monkey-implementation "ghost-language" "ghost" "Go">}}
+Ghost is a small, object-oriented, embeddable scripting language built from the foundations of the Monkey interpreter.
+{{< /monkey-implementation >}}

 </ul>